Recipe for Pork Belly Burnt Ends

-When we used to live in the Netherlands ‘speklapjes’ was something my kids loved to eat, either cooked in the pan or on the BBQ.
+When we lived in the Netherlands, ‘speklapjes’ was something my kids loved to eat, either cooked in the pan or on the BBQ.
 This is where my reputation for burning food at BBQ’s comes from, as the speklap fat would melt onto the coals and invariably ignite the BBQ!

-This was until I discovered you have to cook them in an aluminium container to prevent this from happening.
+This was until I discovered you have to cook them in foil containers to prevent this from happening.

-Speklapjes are thinly cut pieces of pork belly, and are sometimes marinated and sometimes not.
+Speklapjes are thinly cut pieces of pork belly, sometimes marinated and sometimes not.
 This recipe takes some basic speklapjes and turns them into some delicious pork belly burnt ends.